nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   getAuth :: env -> AuthEnv
 ```

-An replace the concrete helper function we defined in the previous section:
+This was the concrete helper function to get the current user we defined in the previous section:

 ```haskell
 getUserId :: AppProject UserId getUserId = asks (userId . appAuthenticatedEnv)
 ```

-With a generalized version using the `HasAuth` type class:
+We can now replace it with a generalized version using the `HasAuth` type class:

 ```haskell
 getUserId :: (MonadReader env m, HasAuth env) => m UserId getUserId = userId <$> asks getAuth
 ```

-We then define instances for the environments of each handler monads:
+We then define instances for the environments of each handler monad:

 ```haskell
 instance HasAuth AppAuthenticatedEnv where